SystemsResearch/wikidata/README.md

 File `unzip_and_extract_based_on_IDs.py`  is an example of how to do this.
 For each page in a list of IDs, it identifies which archive contains this page (using the fact that each filename contains the IDs of the first and last page of the range contained in the file), and then extracts from that XML only the content for the page of interest and saves it to a new XML file.

 Quick notes:

+- This should take roughly 3-10 minutes per page (based on limited testing), depending on where the page is located in the file.

 - To find the ID for a given page, an easy solution is to use the Wikipedia API.